kumarnikhil07/Power-Bi-Dashboard/README.md

         ELSE 'Regular User'
     END;

--- 2. Update OrderType based on Cart Value and Cart Quantity percentiles

-UPDATE demo_table3
+2) UPDATE demo_table3
 SET OrderType =
     CASE
+        -- If Cart Value > 98 Percentile
-        WHEN Total > (SELECT PERCENTILE_CONT(0.98) WITHIN GROUP (ORDER BY Total) FROM demo_table3) THEN 'Bulk Order' WHEN quantity_per_order > (SELECT PERCENTILE_CONT(0.98) WITHIN GROUP (ORDER BY quantity_per_order) FROM demo_table3) THEN 'Bulk Order'
+        WHEN Total > (SELECT PERCENTILE_CONT(0.98) WITHIN GROUP (ORDER BY Total) FROM demo_table3) THEN 'Bulk Order' -- If Cart Quantity > 98 Percentile
+        WHEN quantity_per_order > (SELECT PERCENTILE_CONT(0.98) WITHIN GROUP (ORDER BY quantity_per_order) FROM demo_table3) THEN 'Bulk Order'
         ELSE 'Regular Order'
     END;

--- 3. Update Retailer based on OrderNumber and OrderType

-WITH OrderCounts AS (
+3) WITH OrderCounts AS (
     SELECT email, paid_at, COUNT(DISTINCT id1) AS OrderNumber
     FROM demo_table3
     GROUP BY email, paid_at